brlin-tw/dot-profile.d/README.md

 ## Remark

-The .profile file is a generic shell script, you should use [the POSIX.1-2008 specification-compliant shell script syntax](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html) to write the configuration scriptlets instead of specific shell script syntaxes like Bash.
+* The .profile file is a generic shell script, you should use [the POSIX.1-2008 specification-compliant shell script syntax](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html) to write the configuration scriptlets instead of specific shell script syntaxes like Bash.
+* The ~/.profile.d/\*.source.sh configuration scriptlets are expected to be idempotent, which is the state won't be changed when the profile script is repeatedly sourced.

 ## Licensing